Mount St Mary Campus of the Australian Catholic University: The architects

 H.C.
 Kent (1852-1938), designer of Mount Royal in 1887, was born in Devonshire, England and migrated to Australia with his family as an infant.
 After studying at Camden College, where his father was headmaster, he undertook a Master of Arts degree at the University of Sydney in 1874.
 He took private drawing lessons with Thomas Sapsford, who became the Architect and Building Surveyor of the Sydney City in the 1880s.
 He was articled to James Barnet, the Colonial Architect, and later to John Horbury Hunt.
 In 1882, Kent entered private practice.
 He formed a partnership with Henry Budden in 1889 and in 1912, architect Carlyle Greenwell joined the partnership.
 Many future prominent architects were articled to Kent including William Hardy Wilson, S. A. Neave and H. H. Massie in 1911.
 Massie became his partner in the firm in 1919.
 Kent retired from active involvement in 1930.
 Kent's work includes hospitals private residences, commercial offices and banks, schools, extensions to Randwick Racecourse, churches and woolstores.
 In Strathfield, his work included Mount Royal (1887), the Dill Dill McKay Institute for Blind Women in (1891), Strathfield Town Hall (1923) and alterations (1913 and 1921–23).
 Kent also designed Inglenook at 17 Margaret Street for merchant George Bird in 1893 and Swanton in Victoria Street for grazier Stanley Vickery.
 Kent served as president of the Institute of Architects in 1906–7.
 He was a member and organist of the Strathfield-Homebush Congregational Church.
 Harry Kent served as an alderman on Strathfield Council from 1903 until 1905.

 John Hennessy was a prominent architect who designed the Frazer fountain in Hyde Park (1881), the Centennial Hall extensions to the Sydney Town Hall (1883), the Hordern Brothers' Drapery Store (1886) and City Tatterstall's Club in Pitt Street (1892).
-However, Hennessy's most enduring works are the many Catholic buildings he designed with partnership with Joseph Sheerin (1884-1912) and with his son at Hennessy Hennessy & Co (1912–23).
+However, Hennessy's most enduring works are the many Catholic buildings he designed with partnership with Joseph Sheerin (1884–1912) and with his son at Hennessy Hennessy & Co (1912–23).
 Hennessy was a devout Catholic and close friend of Cardinal Moran.
-Apart from his work for the Christian Brothers on this campus, he designed the 1894 Santa Sabina building at Strathfield, St Patrick's College at Manly, St Joseph's College at Hunter's Hill and St Vincent's College at Potts Point (1886).
-Hennessy himself lived nearby in the suburb of Burwood for forty years, serving as an alderman (1890-1895) and mayor of Burwood (1892–93).
+Apart from his work for the Christian Brothers on this campus, he designed the 1894 Santa Sabina building at Strathfield, St Patrick's College at Manly, St Joseph's College at Hunters Hill and St Vincent's College at Potts Point (1886).
+Hennessy himself lived nearby in the suburb of Burwood for forty years, serving as an alderman (1890–1895) and mayor of Burwood (1892–93).
 He also designed the Burwood Council Chambers (1887).
 The Mount St Mary ACU campus provides a rare showcase of the development of practice and changing architectural styles by a single architectural firm between 1908 and the 1960s: the substantial additions to Mount Royal (now the Edmund Rice Building), the Barron Memorial Chapel (which is listed in the Australian Institute of Architects Twentieth Century Register of Significance), the Mullens Building, the brick arcades and the Scholasticate (now part of the Brother Stewart Library).